 Gel coat is a resin that is pigmented with color.
 The consistency of gel coat is very thick and is best applied with a spray gun.
-Metal flake is commonly used in clear gel coat for that “bass boat”.
+Metal flake is commonly used in clear gel coat for that “bass boat” look.
 Although it appears that the metal flakes are mixed into the base coat, they are usually mixed into the clear gel coat.

 This can be applied over the colored gel coat and the metal flake is usually coated with clear gelcoat for added UV protection and to smooth the surface.
 The larger the metalflake, the more coats of clear gel coat it will often take to cover.